-- 5. College self-evaluation - 6.
-The college's annual SEND review, which evaluates the success of the policy and sets new targets for development - 7.
-The college's improvement plan, which is used for monitoring provision in the college; - 8.
+- 4. Monitoring of procedures and practice by the SEND governor - 5.
+School self-evaluation - 6.
+The school's annual SEND review, which evaluates the success of the policy and sets new targets for development. - 7.
+The school's improvement plan, which is used for monitoring provision in the school; - 8.
 Visits from LEA personnel and Ofsted inspection arrangements - 9.
-Feedback from parents and staff, both formal and informal, following meetings to produce support plans and targets, revise provision, and celebrate success.
+Feedback from parents and staff, both formal and informal, following meetings to produce support plans and targets, revise provision, and celebrate success. - 10.
+Challenges partners as external quality insurance of practices within school. - 11.
+Inclusion Quality Mark: Centre of excellence.